OSLabTools/nicetoolbox/docs/installation.md

 This can be done by going to `Settings` > `Updates & Security` > `For Developers` and turning Developer Mode on.

-TODO -- check if it creates any security risk (windows gives a warning about) and whether there is a better way to do it.